 Eat cookies for breakfast with this simple recipe for carrot cake breakfast cookies!
 Loaded with whole grain oats, carrots and nuts for a filling and hearty on-the-go breakfast option.

-Alright so back to these carrot cake breakfast cookies.
-They’re hearty, filling and not too sweet.
+These breakfast cookies are hearty, filling and not too sweet.
 Plus, they’re portable — perfect for busy weekday mornings.
 Make a batch on Sunday and have cookies for breakfast all week… doesn’t that sound awesome?

 My dad is a huge carrot cake fan so I was able to share a few of these cookies with him and they were 100% dad approved.
 This means I’ll likely get a request to make more for his birthday. 🙂